MaggieUBC/Customer-Shopping-Behavior-Analysis/README.md

 # customer_shopping_behavior_analysis
+## Summary

-1. This project used a dataset that published at Kaggle. https://www.kaggle.com/datasets/retailrocket/ecommerce-dataset
+-- This project used a dataset that published at Kaggle. https://www.kaggle.com/datasets/retailrocket/ecommerce-dataset

 2. The given dataset is all about customer purchase transaction records, including visitorid, itemid, timestamps of view, add to cart, transaction.